Filler

 When you're dressed in everyday clothes and not representing belly dance, you're free to smoke as much as you please and drink as much as you please, within legal boundaries, of course.

 However, when you're wearing your costume, or playing the role of "the dancer" at some sort of function, be careful how you behave.
-Even though both smoking and alcohol are both perfectly legal in Western society and widely accepted, there is still some public attitude that these activities are somewhat sinful.
+Even though both smoking and alcohol are both perfectly legal in many places and widely accepted, there is still some public attitude that these activities are somewhat sinful.
 I don't recommend doing these things when you're acting in some official capacity as a "belly dancer".

 Body Language